Focal Upright Confluence Adjustable-Height Conference Table Review

 With the debut of the Locus Adjustable-Height Leaning Table two years ago, Focal Upright Furniture cemented itself as a leader in workstation design for the modern office.
 We were impressed by the expansive, height-adjustable and tilt-adjustable drafting table top, and by the suite of accessories with which users could customize their desk.
 The Locus seat – one of the first “leaning stool” active chairs – stood as the cornerstone of the desk system’s design, providing a unique seating solution that was ergonomic, elegant, and for most people, quite comfortable.

 Not content with individual office workstations, Focal is expanding their repertoire, and setting their sights on meeting rooms.
-Their new adjustable-height conference table, aptly-named the Confluence Collaboration Table, brings Focal Upright into < a href=”/the-next-revolution-in-office-fitness-sit-stand-conference-tables”>the growing movement to take the standing meeting to offices across the country.
+Their new adjustable-height conference table, aptly-named the Confluence Collaboration Table, brings Focal Upright into the growing movement to take the standing meeting to offices across the country.

 It Runs in the Family